 At Whole Foods Market, we’ve long maintained rigorous Quality Standards for farm animal welfare, and we believe our customers deserve to be informed about the meat they’re buying.
 We care about how animals are raised and take the issue of broiler chicken welfare seriously.

 Small suppliers, which are defined as processing 250,000 or fewer birds per week and very small suppliers, which are defined as processing 20,000 or fewer birds per week will be exempt from this goal as current CAS systems can be prohibitively expensive.
-These small and very small suppliers represent no more than 5% of our fresh chicken supply and are still required to meet our additional animal welfare and processing standards, including the complete avoidance of live dumping, which demonstrate a strong commitment to outcome-based animal welfare and go beyond standard industry practices.
+These small and very small suppliers represent no more than 5% of our fresh chicken supply and are still required to meet our additional animal welfare and processing standards, as well as the avoidance of live dumping, which demonstrate a strong commitment to outcome-based animal welfare and go beyond standard industry practices.
 We will continue to monitor the evolution of CAS systems and work with our smaller suppliers to adopt CAS if it becomes financially viable at some point in the future.
-Kosher suppliers will also be exempt, as the tenets of Kosher slaughter do not allow for pre-slaughter stunning.
+Kosher poultry suppliers will also be exempt, as the tenets of Kosher slaughter do not allow for pre-slaughter stunning.

 We will continue to have third-party auditing of all our suppliers to higher-than-industry best practice animal welfare standards.

 Originally published on December 15, 2020.
 Updated on January 26, 2022.